isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-rear-tine-tiller/index.md

 layout: post
 ---

-Proper [land preparation](https://www.indstate. edu/university-engagement/sustainability/garden/tiller-usage-and-soil-health-information) is crucial for any serious gardener to ensure they get a good harvest. - ** Whether you are preparing an existing seedbed or creating a new one, you need to have proper equipment knowledge. ** - **How to use a rear mount tiller?
+Proper [land preparation](https://www.indstate.edu/university-engagement/sustainability/garden/tiller-usage-and-soil-health-information)is crucial for any serious gardener to ensure they get a good harvest. - ** Whether you are preparing an existing seedbed or creating a new one, you need to have proper equipment knowledge. ** - **How to use a rear mount tiller?
 Before starting up the tiller, ensure you have protective gear on for safety.

 ** **Industrial boots, fitting clothing, safety goggles, and work gloves should keep you safe.
 You also need ear protection from the noise produced during the tilling process. **